 Nathaniel Edelheit-Rice L’24

-Nathaniel Edelheit-Rice is a 2L, born in Honolulu, Hawaii, and raised in Austin, Texas.
+Nathaniel Edelheit-Rice is a 3L, born in Honolulu, HI, and raised in Austin, TX.
 He attended the University of California, Los Angeles for his undergraduate, majoring in Marine Biology and minoring in History, and graduated in June of 2021.
 He is an aspiring public interest lawyer with a commitment to using law for the advancement of the lives and rights of animals, especially endangered ocean species.

 This summer, Nathaniel interned with Animal Defense Partnership, a nonprofit that provides pro bono legal aid to nonprofits devoted to helping animals, whether in captivity or in the wild.
 There, he helped ADP clients with a variety of issues, including researching laws opposing undercover investigation into animal facilities (ag-gag laws), investigating issues relating to non-profit board compensation, and helping animal sanctuaries file 501(c)(3) articles of incorporation.